-Austen Schueler is in his third season as assistant football coach at Central College.
+Austen Schueler is in his fourth season as assistant football coach at Central College.

 A 2008 graduate, Schueler was a defensive back for the Dutch.
 The two-time letterwinner received the Mel VerMeer Loyalty Award and the P.H.
 Kuyper Award in 2007.
 A Granger native, Schueler was also a two-year letterwinner for the men's track and field squad, competing in the triple jump and javelin throw.

 Schueler is an admission representative and is in his fifth season as a volunteer men's and women's track and field coach.

 Drew Sikkink is in his seventh season as an assistant football coach at Central.